 • Like I already mentioned, the Appearance Panel helps us to edit an object in many different ways.

-• If I draw an object on an artboard like a Star, it has fill color white and stroke colour Black.
+• If I draw an object on an artboard like a Star, it has to fill colour white and stroke colour Black.
 The appearance panel shows us the same.
 Also, you can change your object's properties from here.

 • You can also see a shortcut to the appearance panel in the Properties Panel.
 By clicking it, the appearance panel opens up.